Discovery Prospects for a Minimal Dark Matter Model at Cosmic and Intensity Frontier Experiments: Discussion and Conclusions

-Meanwhile for nuclear-recoil direct detection experiments, the remaining discovery sensitivity to this specific model lies in the out-of-equilibrium freeze-out regime.
-In particular, there remains open parameter space in this regime with DD cross-sections above the neutrino fog that is inaccessible to planned beam-dump experiments.
+Meanwhile for nuclear-recoil direct detection experiments, the remaining discovery sensitivity to this specific model lies primarily in the out-of-equilibrium freeze-out regime.
+In particular, there remains open parameter space in this regime, with DD cross-sections above the neutrino fog, that is inaccessible to planned beam-dump experiments.
 In this part of parameter space, future DD results offer the best discovery prospects for this model.
-Where the dark photons are heavy enough that their mass dominates over the recoil energy in DM-nucleon scattering, the bulk of the open model parameter space does lie below the neutrino fog, however, and in regions where the relic abundance is obtained through the simpler freeze-in process.
-Meanwhile for lighter dark photons, we have used XenonNT results for light mediators \cite{XENON:2024hup} to show that, within the context of this minimal model, such light-mediator DD searches are generically sensitive to portions of dark photon parameter space that are already ruled out.
+Where the dark photons are heavy enough that their mass dominates over the recoil energy in DM-nucleon scattering, the bulk of the open model parameter space does lie below the neutrino fog, however.
+Meanwhile for lighter dark photons, we have used XenonNT results for light mediators~\cite{XENON:2024hup} to show that, within the context of this minimal model, such light-mediator DD searches are generically sensitive to portions of dark photon parameter space that are already ruled out.